Quality Care Gap Closure

 This presentation is designed to provide general information regarding the importance of accurate coding and clinical documentation to close gaps in care.

-Submissions of claims and encounters with coding that administratively captures all required data through claims decreasing the need for medical record review and improving timeliness of closing gaps in care.
+The goal for quality gap closure is submission of claims and encounters with coding that administratively captures all required data through claims, decreasing the need for medical record review and improving timeliness of closing gaps in care.

-Coding correctly, HEDIS data collection is a year-round process using claims data as the primary source to close gaps in care.
+Coding Correctly.
+HEDIS data collection is a year-round process using claims data as a primary source to close gaps in care.

 Supplemental data submissions are secondary sources.